yuhrvfr/GettingCleaningDataProject/README.md

    I am using a Window 7 plateform on HP laptop core i3 intel with 4 Giga Byte of RAM

+#6 Make sure you have the package reshape2 installed, if not please execute:

+> install.packages("reshape2")

 #5  go to the working directory